tvjames/govpack/readme.md

-it is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely....
+govpack is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely....
 (X=0|1|2)